Value Added Tax

 VAT COMPLIANCE

 EU businesses wishing to claim MT VAT may apply for the VAT refund (8th Directive) by means of the web portal of their Member State.
-A thorough explanation is given in the APPLYING FOR A VAT REFUND (8TH Directive) section below.

 WHAT KIND OF BOOKS AND RECORDS DO YOU NEED TO KEEP AND FOR HOW LONG?